jai0040/Speed-Typing-Game/README.md

 <br><h3>4. get_sentence() method</h3>

 <p>Remember that we have a list of sentences in our sentences.txt file?
-The get_sentence() method will open up the file and **return a random sentence** from the list.
+The get_sentence() method will open up the file and <b>return a random sentence</b> from the list.
 We split the whole string with a newline character.</p><br>

 ```
 def get_sentence(self):